karava/stablo-pro/README.md

 - Deploy Sanity Studio - Content Manager
 - Import Demo Content (as seen in live demo)
 - Deploy to Vercel

+### 1. One click Deploy Free Version

 <a href="https://www.sanity.io/create?template=web3templates%2Fstablo">
 <img width="259" alt="Deploy to Vercel & Sanity" src="https://user-images.githubusercontent.com/1884712/169833532-1007b9aa-1456-4386-9526-7b5b46b094ed.png">
 </a>

 To setup one click deployment, click the above link below and follow the steps.
+Once you have completed the following steps, you will have the Stablo Free Version running on Vercel.
+Now follow the steps to configure the Stablo Pro version.

+### 2. Upgrade to Stablo Pro Version

+Once free version is deployed, open your github repo you have created for the Stablo Blog and clone it to your local system.
+Now open the ZIP folder from Web3Templates and extract it.
+Inside you can see a folder named `stablo-pro`.
+Now copy the files inside that folder and replace it with the cloned Blog path.

+Now create a commit and push request to your github which will automatically upgrade the content to Pro.
+You can now start making your changes as needed.

+In case you installed stablo free earlier, you can still do a replace with the new files, but this time, use the Git compare option to filter your changes.
+Then you can merge it as needed.

 ## Local Development

-Again, we recommend you to use the one-click deploy first which will create a github repo.
-You can then clone the github repo to your local system and change following `.env` variables.
+Instead of one-click deploy, If you prefer to do everything manually, Extract the Downloaded ZIP file and move the `stablo-pro` to your favorite location. eg: `/works`.
+Now Open it in your code editor (we recommend VSCode) and please follow the steps.

 1. ~root/`.env.local`

 Change `.env.local.example` placed in the root folder and rename it to `.env.local` and add your sanity project ID.
-Get it from https://sanity.io/manage
+Create or get it from https://sanity.io/manage

 ```
 NEXT_PUBLIC_SANITY_PROJECT_ID=xxyyzz